smithy-lang/smithy/docs/source/spec/aws/aws-ec2-query-protocol.rst

 --------------------------------

 Summary
-    Adds support for an HTTP protocol that sends request in the query string and responses in XML documents.
+    Adds support for an HTTP protocol that sends requests in the query string OR in a ``x-form-url-encoded`` body and responses in XML documents.
 This protocol is an Amazon EC2-specific extension of the ``awsQuery`` protocol.
 Trait selector
     ``service``
 Value type